 Any serious artist at any stage or his or her career is welcome to apply for a Lighthouse Works fellowship through our online application system.

 Life on Fishers Island is not quite like life anywhere else in the continental United States.
 We have some of the most beautiful beaches and rocky coastlines anywhere on the east coast, yet they are seldom crowded.
 The island's "downtown" is a village green with only the most critical services: a post office, liquor store, ice cream shop, and two boutiques.
 It is literally green, with a bright emerald lawn and picnic tables in the shade.
-There's an idyllic, timeless post-war feeling about the place, and one could easily be the only customer in the grocery store on a fall afternoon.
+There's an idyllic, post-war feeling about the place, and one could easily be the only customer in the grocery store on a fall afternoon.

 Light has a different quality on Fishers Island, and so does time—the former clearer, more golden, and the latter slower.
-Things never quite seem to happen on schedule, and no one (save one of our Executive Directors, who is type A) seems to care.
+Things never quite seem to happen on schedule, and no one seems to care.

 When planning to come to Fishers Island, you should know that life is dictated by the ferry schedule.
 You should also realize that you cellular phone is likely to function poorly, if at all, and that sometimes the internet just goes out for a day.
 Mail doesn’t arrive when your online tracking says it has, and you don’t dare ask where it is.
 Everything— everything—is a little bit more expensive.